 Murakami becomes guilt ridden when the gun becomes linked to crimes.
 It is at this point that he has to ask for help in his search for the gun(and in a way his own redemption).
-Murakami is helped by veteran detective Sato(Takashi Shimura at his best, perfectly conveying wisdom).
+Murakami is helped by veteran detective Sato(Takashi Shimura at his best here, perfectly conveying wisdom and world weariness).

-The finale in the field is tense and deeply moving, as we find ourselves feeling some pity for someone we should hate.
-If the film tells us anything it is that crime is a destroyer and waster all round, there are only losers in such a life, both the victims and the perpetrators lives are ruined and altered by criminal activity of one sort or another.
+The finale in the field is tense and deeply moving, as we find ourselves feeling some pity for someone who we should actually hate.
+If the film tells us anything, it is that crime is a destroyer and waster all round, there are only losers in such a life.
+The lives of both the victims and perpetrators of crime are ruined and forever altered by criminal activity of one sort or another.

-Strangely enough, Kurosawa himself never actually regarded this film very highly for some reason, I’d love to know why, as it is one of his very best.
+Strangely enough Kurosawa himself never actually regarded this film very highly for some reason.
+I’d love to know why that was, as this really is one of his very best films.

 A great one to watch over the weekend.
-If you’re not really into Japanese cinema this would serve as a great introduction, give it a go and share your thoughts.
+If you’re not really into Japanese cinema this would serve as a great introduction I think, give it a go and share your thoughts.